Latin Honors and Distinction

 - Recognition of Distinctive Scholarship = 3.5+ GPA

 College of Arts & Sciences students who meet certain academic criteria are able to join the departmental honor society within their major.
-To learn more about honor societies, talk to the faculty in your department or click here for more information.
+For further information about honor societies, talk to the faculty in your department or learn more about honor societies here.

 - Honor Societies By Department: Biology, Biochemistry/Chemistry, Communication Studies, Criminal Justice, History, International English, International Scholars, International Law, Mathematics, Modern Language, Political Science, Psychology, Philosophy, Religious Studies, Social Work, Sociology